pixelwhiz/ParachutePlus/README.md

 # Issues

-If you encounter any issues, please report them [here](https://github.com/pixelwhiz/ParachutePlus/issues/new).
+If you have any issues, please report them [here](https://github.com/pixelwhiz/ParachutePlus/issues/new).

 # Preview